DaniMSGit/Java-Mario-Qlearning/README.md

 ## Getting Started

-The content of this repository is the folder of the libGDX project.
-The compiled video game for Java and Android has been added to run it directly.
-Unity allows you to compile the application for different platforms.
+The content of this repository is the folder of the Eclipse project.
+The controller is in the competition.uhu.controller package.
+To train the controller execute MainTraining.java.
+To test it run MainPrueba.java.

 ## Authors